fredrike/fredrike.github.io/README.md

 ### Consid AB 2020 ---

+I am currently working at Consid AB as a Data Scientist.

+#### Assignments

+* 2021 --- BI Specialist Boverket, Karlskrona.

-I am currently working at Consid AB as a Data Scientist and my current assignment is at E.ON, Malmö.
-Where I work in the Digital Bussiness group as a Digital Analytics Specialist.
-Some of the work include:
+* 2020 -- 2021 E.ON, Malmö I worked in the Digital Bussiness group as a Digital Analytics Specialist.
+Some of the work included:

   * Leading and execution of a site-wide user consent banner (GDPR) on eon.se.
   * Tagging user flows in Google Tag Manager for the eon.se site.
   * Building and maintaining user behaviour reports in Google Datastudio with site data from Google Analytics.